 There's something about the natural sweetness of trout that, when combined with pecans and lightly kissed with honey, seems to pull it all together! —LeBec Fin

 - Combine the pecans, bread crumbs and Salt and Pepper in a small shallow dish the size of a trout filet.
 Press the fish side of each filet in the mixture to coat evenly, place on its skin side on a flat surface and chill for 1/2 hour.
 Sautee the trout filets in a heated- til -hot blend of butter and EVOO., beginning with the nut side down.
 When browned after 2-3 minutes, turn fish over and finish 1-2 minutes, just til fish is opaque in the center.
 Plate fish and drizzle lightly with heated honey.
 (Heated maple syrup can be substituted if you have no honey.)

 - * Nice accompanied by winter squash and sauteed greens or green beans, but not cheesy dishes.

-I would like to ask a favor of all who do try a recipe of mine > Would you plse write me and tell me truthfully how it worked for you and/or how you think it would be better?
+My eating passions are Japanese, Indian, Mexican; with Italian and French following close behind.
+Turkish/Arabic/Mediterranean cuisines are my latest culinary fascination.
+My desert island ABCs are actually 4 Cs: citrus, cumin, cilantro, cardamom, and GARLIC!
+I am so excited by the level of sophistication that I see on Food52 and hope to contribute recipes that will inspire you like yours do me.
+I would like to ask a favor of all who do try a recipe of mine > Would you plse review it and tell me truthfully how it worked for you and/or how you think it would be better?
 I know many times we feel that we don't want to hurt someone's feelings, but. i really do want your honest feedback because it can only help me improve the recipe.Thanks so much.